PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Updating Player Records.md

 * userName
 * displayName

+Different people might want to make a user account change:
+* The game developer.
-It might be you as the game developer or one of the game's players that want to make a user account change.
-Here, we'll learn how to make these changes using the [ChangeUserDetailsRequest](/API Documentation/Request API/Player/ChangeUserDetailsRequest.md) in Cloud Code.
+* One of the game's players.

+Here, we'll learn how to make user account changes using the [ChangeUserDetailsRequest](/API Documentation/Request API/Player/ChangeUserDetailsRequest.md) in Cloud Code.

 ## Change Details Request